treeverse/lakeFS/design/protected-branches.md

 Pros:
 - Reuse the Hooks mechanism for enforcement.
-- Use lakeFS IAM to give permissions to editing protection rules.
+- Use lakeFS IAM to give permissions to edit protection rules.

 Cons:
 - Changing protection rules is a commit visible in the log